new-mikha/HG-UV79/README.md

   headset should follow the procedure for pairing with a ***phone*** when pairing to this radio.

+### - Bluetooth speaker volume

+A couple of findings:

+- The Bluetooth headset speaker volume is NOT controlled by the main unit's Power/Volume knob, at least with the headsets I tested.
+You can change the volume by the headset control though, which might be ok.
+- There is a menu: `47 Bluetooth_SET`/`3.BT_VOL`, with options from 1 to 16.
+It
+  slightly changes the volume in the Bluetooth headset speaker.
+So if you find that your one is too quiet, you can try change it to 16 there and then play with your actual Bluetooth headset volume controls.

+### - Bluetooth microphone volume

+You can find out that you're too quiet for your buddies who're listening what you're talking over the Bluetooth headset microphone using this radio.
+There is a setting that looks like it should change the Bluetooth microphone
+gain: `47 Bluetooth_SET`/`3.BT_MIC`.
+Unfortunately, in my tests I found that this setting effectively changes nothing.
+No matter what value I set, the was no noticeable change in the microphone level.

 ## The rest of the menu items

 TODO